 Location...
 The District is located approximately 30 miles southeast of the central downtown business a Delaware corporation authorized to conduct business in the State of Texas (the "Developer").
 The Developer is a wholly-owned subsidiary of Forestar Group, Inc., a Delaware corporation with its principal place of business in Arlington, Texas, that specializes in real estate development ("Forestar Group").
 Forestar Group is a majority owned subsidiary of DR Horton, Inc., a Delaware corporation ("DR Horton"), and DR Horton is a national homebuilder.
-See "RISK FACTORS-Dependence on Principal Taxpayers and the Developer," "THE DEVELOPER" and "TAX DATA-Principal"
+See "THE DEVELOPER," "TAX DATA-Principal

 The Developer...
 The land within the District is being developed by Forestar (USA) Real Estate Group Inc., residential development in the District currently includes 587 single-family residential lots on approximately 166 acres.
-According to the Engineer and the Developer, as of August 15, 2024, 142 homes were completed, of which 110 were occupied, 20 were under contract for sale and 12 were unsold, 62 homes were under construction, of which 7 were under contract and 55 were unsold, and 383 vacant developed lots were available for home construction.
-Of the 587 developed lots, 79 lots in Westland Ranch, Section Two are not currently connected to the power grid.
-According to the Developer, such lots are expected to be connected to the power grid by late third or early fourth quarter 2024.
+According to Developer, as of July 1, 2025, 262 homes were completed (of which 219 were occupied and 43 were unoccupied), 32 homes were under construction, and 293 vacant developed lots were available for home construction.
+In addition, utility construction for 87 single-family residential lots is underway on approximately 28 acres with completion expected in the third quarter of 2025.